Final Recommendation Statement

 Potential Preventable Burden

-Dental caries are the most common condition in adults worldwide; over 90% of U.S. adults are affected by dental caries, and an estimated 26% have untreated dental caries.1,2 Untreated dental caries can lead to serious infections and tooth loss.1,8 An estimated 42% of U.S. adults older than age 30 years have periodontal disease, increasing to nearly 60% at age 65 years or older.1,11 Untreated periodontitis can contribute to destruction of tissues that support the teeth and is the leading cause of tooth loss in older adults.1,9,12,13
+Dental caries is the most common condition in adults worldwide; more than 90% of US adults are affected by dental caries, and an estimated 26% have untreated dental caries.1,2 Untreated dental caries can lead to serious infections and tooth loss.1,8 An estimated 42% of US adults older than 30 years have periodontal disease, increasing to nearly 60% at age 65 years or older.1,11 Untreated periodontitis can contribute to destruction of tissues that support the teeth and is the leading cause of tooth loss in older adults.1,9,12,13

-Older adults are more likely to have medical conditions or use medications causing xerostomia (dry mouth) that contribute to oral health conditions.1,14 Frequent intake of dietary sugars in foods and beverages, suboptimal fluoride exposure, oral hygiene practices (e.g., lack of tooth brushing and flossing), tobacco use, unhealthy alcohol use, and methamphetamine use increase the risk of oral health conditions.1 According to 2009 to 2016 National Health and Nutrition Examination Survey data, smokers have higher incidence of periodontal disease (62%) compared with adults age 30 years or older overall (42%).1,11
+Older adults are more likely to have medical conditions or use medications causing xerostomia (dry mouth), which contributes to oral health conditions.1,14 Frequent intake of dietary sugars in foods and beverages, suboptimal fluoride exposure, oral hygiene practices (eg, lack of toothbrushing and flossing), tobacco use, unhealthy alcohol use, and methamphetamine use increase the risk of oral health conditions.1 According to 2009-2016 National Health and Nutrition Examination Survey data, people who smoke have a higher incidence of periodontal disease (62%) compared with adults 30 years or older overall (42%).1,11

 Social determinants of health (nonbiological factors) associated with increased risk of oral health conditions include low socioeconomic status, lack of dental insurance, and living in communities with dental professional shortages, affecting access to dental care.1 For older adults, physical limitations and loss of dental coverage upon retirement can increase barriers to dental care.5

 The USPSTF found little evidence on current practices in primary care for routine screening or performing interventions to prevent dental caries or periodontitis in adults.
-There are well-known significant barriers to providing oral health services in the primary care setting, including variable clinician access and familiarity with interventions.1 Primary care clinicians may need additional training and specific equipment to deliver screening and interventions, have reimbursement challenges, and encounter administrative obstacles to making dental referrals and linking patients to dental care.1 The USPSTF recommends oral fluoride supplements for children younger than age 5 years starting at age 6 months with water sources deficient in fluoride and administration of varnish to the primary teeth of all children younger than age 5 years after tooth eruption.15 It is unknown how frequently fluoride is administered in older children and adults.
+In its review of the evidence, the USPSTF found that preventive interventions are generally performed in dental settings by dental professionals.
+There are well-known significant barriers to providing oral health services in the primary care setting, including variable clinician access and familiarity with interventions.1 Primary care clinicians may need additional training and specific equipment to deliver screening and preventive interventions, have reimbursement challenges, and encounter administrative obstacles to making dental referrals and linking patients to dental care.1 The USPSTF recommends oral fluoride supplements starting at age 6 months for children younger than 5 years with water sources deficient in fluoride and administration of varnish to the primary teeth of all children younger than 5 years after tooth eruption.15 It is unknown how frequently fluoride is administered in older children and adults.

 Additional Tools and Resources